andizq/sf3dmodels/docs/ionized_sources/ionized_sources.rst

    `Useful references`: `Pratap+1992`_, `Keto+2008`_

-You can create electronic density distributions with the ``Model`` library and use the ``Datatab_RADMC3D_FreeFree`` module to obtain formatted data files that may be used later to predict the Free-Free emission of the region with `RADMC-3D`_.
+You can create electronic density distributions with the ``Model`` library and call the ``Datatab_RADMC3D_FreeFree`` module to obtain formatted data files that may be used later to predict the Free-Free emission of the region with `RADMC-3D`_.